SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 ## Google Analytics (GA)

-As both GA and GTM push events in the same fashion (they both push the events to the `dataLayer`), you can still leverage our out-of-the-box support for GTM, but include a different code snippet to your `index.html`.
+As both GA and GTM observe the same `dataLayer`, you can leverage Spartacus' out-of-the-box support for GTM.
+You just need to include a different code snippet to your `index.html`.

 As per the [official GA docs](https://developers.google.com/analytics/devguides/collection/gtagjs), the code snippet should looks something like: